MiraMrtnz/Project0/README.md

 The files include: Data from over 400 trails in CA and NY national parks, the length of each trail, their difficulty level, and activities available at each location.

 Application Requirements: - Application must perform basic CRUD (Create, Read, Update, Delete) functionality with data stored in a database.
-- Application must be able to read JSON or CSV files, and store the data contained within those files in a database.
+- Application able to read JSON or CSV files, and store the data contained within those files in a database.
 - Application should have a CLI where users can interact with the application while it is running.
 - Other than those requirements, the kind of application you have is up to you.